Azurixa/ComingSoon_Template/README.md

 Preview of this template is in **preview/preview_RWD.png** file!

 Comming Soon one page with builded in timer!
+(You can set up a timer to get a server time instead of client time)

 *Part of coding as fast as possible challenge!*